 Differences between ownership interest and voting interest normally represent the effect of preference shares.
-RAO UES does not hold any preference shares within its subsidiaries.
+RAO UES does not hold any preference shares of its subsidiaries.
 Such preference shares do not have any voting rights, unless their dividend is not paid.
 These voting rights exist until the preference dividend arrears are paid.

 RAO UES holds voting interest of 71.6 percent in Grozenergo.
 This entity is situated in the City of Grozny in the Chechen Republic.
 Currently, the Republic is experiencing a time of social upheaval and military intervention.
 RAO UES holds voting interests of 31.7 percent in Biskaya TETS.
 This entity has been placed in receivership as a consequence of bankruptcy proceedings.
-RAO UES no longer has control or significant influence over the above two entities and, accordingly, they have been accounted for as Other investments and carried at cost.
+RAO UES holds voting interest of 100.0 percent in Sevkavgidroenergostroi.
+In August 2000, bankruptcy procedures were initiated against this entity.
+RAO UES no longer has control or significant influence over the above three entities and, accordingly, they have been accounted for as Other investments and carried at cost.

-RAO UES holds notional voting interests of 65.8 percent and 58.1 percent in Krasnoyarskenergo and Yakutskenergo, respectively.
-During the privatisation process of the industry, RAO UES ceded under binding agreement part of their voting rights to the respective local governments of these regions.
-As a consequence of this, RAO UES holds a reduced voting interest of 32.9 percent and 34.4 percent in Krasnoyarskenergo and Yakutskenergo, respectively.
+RAO UES holds notional voting interests of 66.6 percent and 58.1 percent in Krasnoyarskenergo and Yakutskenergo, respectively.
+Since the privatisation process of the industry, RAO UES transferred, on an annual basis, part of their voting rights to the respective local governments of these regions.
+As a consequence, RAO UES held a reduced voting interest of 32.9 percent and 34.4 percent in Krasnoyarskenergo and Yakutskenergo, respectively.
 Both of these entities have been accounted as Investments in associates using the equity method of accounting.